ga-dc/grumblr_css_redesign/readme.md

 ## Your challenge...

-...is to use **only** Bootstrap **or only** Foundation, **without** touching anything but the HTML.
+...is to use Bootstrap or Foundation (or both!) **without** touching anything but the HTML.

+That's right: no custom stylesheets.
+The exception is using SASS to, say, make `.form-control` apply to all `input`.
+(So to be really specific: no customizing with CSS *properties*.)

 But this is a "soft challenge".
 The important thing is for you to flex your design muscles.
-This homework will be considered "complete" as long as it's clear you made some effort to redesign the site, no matter how you do it!
+This homework will be considered "complete" as long as it's clear you made some effort to redesign the site using Bootstrap and/or Foundation.

 ## It looks nice enough when...